Bradley Cooper, LeBron James & More Stars Celebrate Epic Eagles Victory Over Patriots In Super Bowl

 — Bill Nye (@BillNye) February 5, 2018

-Astronaut Buzz Aldrin, 88,pretty much won Twitter with this:
+Astronaut Buzz Aldrin, 88, pretty much won Twitter with this:

 The @Eagles HAVE LANDED. #SuperBowlLll Congratulations.
 What a game. pic.twitter.com/eT4bLjtgjg